wp-plugins/ml-slider/readme.txt

 == Changelog ==

-= Next =
+= 1.3 =
+* Renamed to MetaSlider (previously ML Slider)
+* Improvement: Admin styling cleaned up
+* Improvement: Code refactored
+* Improvement: Plugin localised
+* Improvement: Template include PHP code now displayed on slider edit page
-* Improvement: Slide reordering now uses jQuery UI Sortable
+* Improvement: jQuery tablednd replaced with jQuery sortable for reordering slides
+* Improvement: Open URL in new window option added
+* Improvement: max-width css rule added to slider wrapper
+* Fix: UTF-8 support in captions (reported by and thanks to: petergluk)
+* Fix: JS && encoding error (reported by and thanks to: neefje)
+* Fix: Editors now have permission to use MetaSlider (reported by and thanks to: rritsud)

 = 1.2.1 =
 * Fix: Number of slides per slideshow limited to WordPress 'blog pages show at most' setting (reported by and thanks to: Kenny)
-* Fix: Add warning when BMP file is added to slider (reported by and thanks to MadBong)
+* Fix: Add warning when BMP file is added to slider (reported by and thanks to: MadBong)
 * Fix: Allow images smaller than default thumbnail size to be added to slider (reported by and thanks to: MadBong)

 = 1.2 =